Luca00711/LMCApi/README.md

 To start the Backend, do `go run main.go`.

 ### Updating
-To update the LMCApi you just need to do `git pull lmcapi`.
+To update the LMCApi you just need to do `git pull lmcapi main --rebase`,  `git pull --rebase` and `git push`.